 Use Secure Repositories for Libraries and Dependencies

 Developers and security professionals should ensure that public registries, libraries, or dependencies connect to a secure version control system’s repository.
 In self-hosted repositories, developers should implement signed commits and multi-factor authentication to establish the origin of an update before committing changes.
-In addition to this, access roles for each repository should also be appropriately defined that allow only developers with valid privileges to deploy code.
+In addition, access roles for each repository should also be appropriately defined, allowing only developers with valid privileges to deploy code.

 Enforce Secure Code Reviews